translation/rails/README.md

 As the name says, this operation will also perform a sync at the same time.

-Warning: all keys that are not present in the current branch will be **permanently deleted from Translation.io**.
+Warning: all keys that are not present in the current local branch will be **permanently deleted from Translation.io**.

 ## Manage Languages